dannynelson/guitar-quest/README.md

 - 'earn points based on how you did'
 - confirmation email after subscribing
 - something on landing page about the pieces they will learn in the curriculum
+- update subscription to be $29
+- Piece page should be
+  - piece notes?
+  - example submission / recording (of me playing)
+  - recommended tutorials for that piece (or for that level)
+  - sheet music
+  - record video for all Preparatory level pieces

 - ng-disabled on payments for after submitting
 - password reset email